You’re likely here because you have a problem. You’re experiencing one or more of the following;

 When I first began getting emails, I engaged with several cases.
 I was consulting these people and forming a plan to investigate and determine if there was any truth to the idea that there were foreign devices implanted into any of these people.
 The first thing I wanted to know was, why did they think they had chips implanted inside themselves.
 Answers varied, but always had something to do with the following two things:

-1) Hollywood movies have done a lot to mis-educate people as to the capabilities and prevalence of "chip implants" put into people that can do all kinds of things, from track them around in real-time to performing some kind of mind/body control.
+1) Hollywood movies have done a lot to misinform people as to the capabilities and prevalence of “chip implants” that can do all kinds of things, from track people around like a GPS device, to performing some kind of mind / body control.
 These people felt like the problems they were having sounded similar to examples shown in movies of people with chips implanted, so the assumption was that it must be a chip implant.

-2) A cottage industry has sprung up around duping people with real problems into falsely believing they have "chips" implanted, and these "helpful" scammers will take your money in order to either "scan" you to determine if you have a "chip implant", or some even offer some kind of "removal" service.
-I am using a lot of "quotes" here because in every single case, these people are just scammers who are taking advantage of you and others with similar problems.
+3) Because these groups proliferated, filled with people who are struggling, desperate, and looking for answers at any cost, a cottage industry of “helpful” scammers has sprung up, duping people with real problems to take their money in order to either “scan” you to determine if you have a “chip implant”, or some offer some kind of “removal” service.
+I am using a lot of “quotes” here because in every single case, I’ve looked into the validity of their claims and “services”, and these people are never anything more than just scammers who take advantage of you and others with similar problems.
 Examples of these types of scams can range from cheap and hokey to very slick and professional looking.
-This is why your internet/google research turns up "evidence" that chips are to blame for your problems.
-There are many sites and user forums and "businesses" out there that all declare or at least suggest that your problems stem from chip implants.
+This is why your internet/google research turns up “evidence” that chips are to blame for your problems.
+There are many sites and user forums and “businesses” out there that all declare or at least suggest that your problems stem from chip implants.

 Here are examples of each;